Didstopia/docker-minecraft-server/README.md

 # Minecraft server that runs inside a Docker container

+Updated for version 1.1.0 (automatic updating is a planned feature)

 **NOTE**: This container automatically agrees to the Minecraft server EULA, so by running this you are agreeing to it.

 # How to run the server